-We've long awaited this prize-winning salmon and it's finally here!
-Copper River season officially opened up on Monday of this week, and we have already received our first allotment of this delicious, lean, ruby-red salmon with a subtle and mild flavor that you're sure to love.
-This is the perfect fish to enjoy for the summer paired with bright flavored salsas, chutneys, and sauces.
+We've long awaited this rare and prize-winning salmon and it's finally here!
+Copper River season officially began and we have already received our first allotment of the delicious, lean, ruby-red salmon with a subtle and mild flavor that you're sure to love.

 The Copper River derives its name from the rich copper deposits found along the riverbank.
 First used by the Alaska native population, and later by settlers of the Russian Empire and the United States, this massive body of water has 13 major tributaries, is a mile wide and runs at 7 miles per hour.
-Dropping an average of 12 feet per mile and draining 24,000 square miles, it is the 10th… Read More
+Dropping an average of 12 feet per mile and draining 24,000 square miles, it is the 10th largest river in the United States.
+It is up this… Read More

 Serve up a slice of the Emerald Isle this St. Patrick’s Day with Bristol's Own Irish Soda Bread!
 Irish Soda Bread was a traditional staple in Irish households, or farms to be correct.
 Since these homes were isolated and spread out, they had their own hearths for baking, and being a poor country, they ate bread with every meal.
 The hearth method of baking created a tender and dense bread with a hard crust and a slight twang in flavor.